cloud-native-toolkit/ibm-garage-cloud-cli/README.md

 Prints the urls and credentials for the Catalyst tools deployed into the cluster.
 This includes Jenkins, Argo CD, and SonarQube.

-### ingress
+### endpoints

-Lists the ingress urls for the provided namespace.
-If no namespace is provided, `dev` is used.
+Lists the ingress and/or route urls for the provided namespace.
+The namespace is provided with the `-n` flag.
+If no namespace is provided, `dev` is used as the default.

 ### namespace